 The AEM allows for dynamic modeling of any number of torques (solar pressure, atmospheric torques, magnetics, etc.).
 The AEM requires the use of an interpolation technique to interpret the attitude state at times different from the tabular epochs.

-The AEM is fully self-contained; no additional information is required when inertial reference frames are specified.
-If local orbital reference frames are specified, then an AEM must be used in conjunction with an Orbit Ephemeris Message (reference [7]).
+When inertial reference frames are specified, the AEM is fully self-contained and no additional information is required.
+If local orbital reference frames are specified, then an AEM must be used in conjunction with an Orbit Data Message (reference [6]).

+Attitude comprehensive message (ACM)

+An ACM specifies the attitude state of a single object at multiple epochs, contained within a specified time range.
+The ACM aggregates and extends APM and AEM content in a single comprehensive hybrid message and offers the following capabilities:

+- Optional rate data elements;

+- Optional spacecraft physical properties;

+- Optional covariance elements;

+- Optional maneuver parameters;

+- Optional estimator information.

+The ACM is well-suited for inter-agency exchanges that (1) involve automated interaction (e.g., computer-to-computer communication where frequent, fast, automated time interpretation and processing are required), and (2) require more detailed information such as estimator type, additional estimator states (e.g., gyro bias), sensor details, and covariance data.

+When inertial reference frames are specified, the ACM is fully self-contained and no additional information is required.
+If local orbital reference frames are specified, then an ACM must be used in conjunction with an Orbit Data Message (reference [6]).

 Exchange of multiple messages

-For a given object, multiple APM or AEM messages may be provided in a message exchange session to achieve attitude fidelity requirements.
-If attitude information for multiple objects is to be exchanged, then multiple APM or AEM files must be used.
+For a given object, multiple APM, AEM, or ACM messages can be provided in a message exchange session to achieve attitude fidelity requirements.
+If attitude information for multiple objects is to be exchanged, then multiple APM, AEM, or ACM files are necessary.

 Definitions

-Definitions of time systems, reference frames, attitude estimation and prediction methods and models are provided in reference [E4].
+Definitions of time systems, reference frames, attitude estimation and prediction methods and models are provided in reference [9] and ANNEX H ([H2], and [H3]).

 ATTITUDE PARAMETER MESSAGE (APM)